 The Airmen's Stories - P/O D C Winter

-He joined the RAF in September 1929 as an Aircraft Apprentice and passed out in August 1932 as a Fitter (Armourer).
-He saw service in Egypt and Palestine.
+Winter joined the RAF in September 1929 as an Aircraft Apprentice and passed out in August 1932 as a Fitter (Armourer).
+He saw service in Egypt and Palestine and represented the RAF in athletics and shooting, being awarded two medals at Bisley.

 He married Marjorie Stewart in July 1939 in York.